We provide person-centred support tailored to individual needs.

 Experiencing sexual assault or abuse, including domestic abuse, at any time in your life, can be very difficult to come to terms with.
 For some people, they have lived with that trauma for years or even decades.

-Our therapy, counselling and EMDR sessions can help people to process past events and change the way the traumatic experience affects daily life; helping people to move forwards, re-build their lives and begin to heal.
+Our therapy and counselling sessions can help people to process past events and change the way the traumatic experience affects daily life; helping people to move forwards, re-build their lives and begin to heal.

 "I reached out to the Sue Lambert Trust after spending many years suppressing and not dealing with the after affects of childhood sexual abuse.
 I finally realised I needed some help.
 The support I have received has been incredible."